elaforge/karya/doc/ui.md

 All the interesting things you can do with 'Ui.State.State' is facilitated by cmds, so you should look at the [cmd documentation](cmd.md.html).

+## local definitions

+There are several ways to define calls for a score, with different trade-offs.

+Defining them in haskell and statically linking them in is the most powerful, since you have a real programming language.
+You also have source control, tests, a module system, and documentation.
+But it's also the most heavyweight, so it's appropriate for "library" type calls that will be used in multiple scores.

+A middle ground would be to define them in haskell, and dynamically load them in to a single score.
+They have the full power of haskell, but since they're not global they don't need modules and documentation, and the score itself is the test.
+To do this I'd have to implement dynamic compiling and linking, which is not implemented yet.
+They would lack a module system, source control, and tests, so it might be a better idea to put them in Local as normal modules and link them statically.
+We'll see.

+A more concise way is to define the calls in tracklang.
+This is limited to combinations of standard calls.
+Small expressions can be defined inline in the score with the `=` call, e.g. `^down-to = "(g 2 1)`, but this is cumbersome if there are a lot of them.

+If you set 'Ui.StateConfig.config_definition_file', the tracklang call definitions in the file are loaded each time it changes.
+Then the built-in calls can focus on being flexible if verbose, and rely on local definitions to "instantiate" them in a way that makes sense for the specific score.
+The syntax is described in 'Derive.Parse.parse_definition_file'.